The four operations on perverse motives: Categorical preliminaries

 \section{Categorical preliminaries}

 Let us recall in this section a few universal constructions related to abelian and triangulated categories.
-They date back to Freyd's construction of the abelian hull of an additive category \cite{MR0209333} and have been considered in many different forms in various works (see e.g. \cite{MR1453167,MR1487973,MR2791358,BVP}).
+They date back to Freyd's construction of the abelian hull of an additive category, see his paper~\cite{MR0209333} and have been considered in many different forms in various works (see e.g. Verdier's book~\cite{MR1453167}, Krause's~\cite{MR1487973}, Prest's~\cite{MR2791358} and the paper~\cite{BVP} by Barbieri-Viale and Prest).

 Let $\matheusm S$ be an additive category.
 Let $\Mod(\eusm S)$ be the category of right $\eusm S$-modules, that is, the category of additive functors from $\eusm S^\op$ to the category $\mathbf{Ab}$ of abelian groups.
 The category $\Mod(\eusm S)$ is abelian and a sequence of right $\eusm S$-modules